msneyers7/BigIdeasFinalProject/README.md

 # Big Ideas - Final Project

-We used data to determine which Pittsburgh neighborhood is the "best".
+We used data to determine which Pittsburgh neighborhood is the "best" based on various metrics.

 ## Team Name